chainer/chainer/docs/source/tutorial/trainer.rst

     In :class:`~chainer.links.Classifier`, the :attr:`~chainer.links.Classifier.lossfun` is set to :meth:`~chainer.functions.softmax_cross_entropy` as default.

-    :class:`~chainer.training.StandardUpdater` is the simplest class among several updaters.
-There are also the :class:`~chainer.training.ParallelUpdater` and the :class:`~chainer.training.updaters.MultiprocessParallelUpdater` to utilize multiple GPUs.
+    :class:`~chainer.training.updaters.StandardUpdater` is the simplest class among several updaters.
+There are also the :class:`~chainer.training.updaters.ParallelUpdater` and the :class:`~chainer.training.updaters.MultiprocessParallelUpdater` to utilize multiple GPUs.
 The :class:`~chainer.training.updaters.MultiprocessParallelUpdater` uses the NVIDIA NCCL library, so you need to install NCCL and re-install CuPy before using it.

 5. Setup Trainer
 ''''''''''''''''